ryan-rashidian/qemy/README.md

 Proper documentation is being planned.
 For now, refer to the help commands for more information.

 - This program does not require paying any fees or subscriptions.
 There are paid subscriptions for Tiingo API available in order to increase data usage limitation.
-Be mindful data usage/request limits for all APIs.
+Be mindful of data usage/request limits for all APIs.
 More info and tracking is available on their websites.

 ---